-Students study the work of film makers in order to gain in-depth knowledge of the nature of their work and their roles and responsibilities within the creative arts.
-Broad areas of study include film making in the context of a creative art form, film-making concepts, development and planning, production processes and practice.
+You can expect to study the work of film makers and creatives to gain in-depth knowledge of the nature of their work and their roles and responsibilities within the screen and media industry.
+Broad areas of study include film making, animation, visual effects, entertainment technologies and screen writing.

-Students will develop specific skills and knowledge in a range of film and media-related areas depending on the negotiated topics and focus of their major assessment tasks.
-These could include cinematography, sound design, lighting, screen writing, editing, animation, CGI, documentary, narrative, music video, etc.
+You will develop specific skills and knowledge in a range of film and media-related areas depending on your negotiated topics and focus for major assessment tasks.
+These could include cinematography, sound design, lighting, screen writing, editing, animation, CGI, Visual effects, documentary, narrative, music video, etc.